Lakehouse

 Results

-- Built and operated a fully functional retail innovation lab in Atlanta
+• Built and operated a fully functional retail innovation lab in Atlanta for over two years

-- Pioneered anonymous loyalty using computer vision and POS data matching
+• Pioneered anonymous loyalty using computer vision, pattern matching, and POS data correlation

 Context